Change

 Efforts toward Making Use of Ammonia Fuel

 The IHI Group has been developing technology for using ammonia not only as an inexpensive, safe hydrogen carrier but also as a carbon-neutral fuel with no CO2 emissions during combustion.
-With this in mind, the Group aims to develop a 100% ammonia combustion gas turbine system by 2030.

 In 2023, IHI signed a joint development agreement (JDA) with GE Vernova’s Gas Power Business.
 Going forward, combustion technology concepts will be evaluated for their ability to meet key operational requirements and the impact on the entire power plant.